hiranmoy2103/Assessment2021/README.md

 2.I didn't mock response of the downstream system rather I called different end-points of one of the public API.

-3. I used reactive mono db for storing data.
+3. I used reactive mongo db for storing data.
-4. Please use default post for mongo db.
+4. Please use default port for mongo db.
 5. Wrote some test cases mainly for controller (resource) and service.
 6. I didn't add any BRMS (Rules) engine for price calculation rather I used only one java file for rule calculations.